NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_05_Hypothesis_Testing.md

 6. State your conclusion.

+7. Repeat this test, but use a permutation test this time.
+How do your results compare to the t-test?

 ### Part 4: Russia Constitutional Referendum

 A 2016 paper published in the Annals of Applied Statistics [(https://projecteuclid.org/euclid.aoas/1458909907)](https://projecteuclid.org/euclid.aoas/1458909907)  suggests that election falsification can be indicated by the presence of higher-than-usual reported number of integer results.
 The paper suggests that this may be due to the well-known psychological phenomenon of attraction to round numbers.